Categories

 path

 pathCategory objects require path, which is a list of primary titles of categories that form the path of ancestors to this one.
 The current category's title is included in the path.
-The path is stored in a list, with the highest level ancestor at position 0, and the current category's title at the end of the list.
+The path is stored in a list, with the highest-level ancestor at position 0, and the current category's title at the end of the list.
+See below for clarification:

 | Category | Full Path of the Category Object | Depth | Highest Ancestor | Current Category (lastPath) |